What Is a Consumer Bridging Loan and How Can It Help You Sell a Renovated Property for More?

 Bridging Loans Over $2 Million in Australia

 In Australia’s high-end property market, bridging loans of $2 million or more are becoming increasingly common.
 These are not your standard bank products.
 They are usually provided by private lenders who understand the complexity and speed required for these transactions.
+Borrowers who lack traditional documentation may also explore no doc loans as an option.
 Key features of large consumer bridging loans include:

 Feature | Details |